-In-depth coverage of perioperative concepts such as aseptic principles and practices, infectious processes, wound healing, and creation and maintenance of the sterile field.
+In-depth coverage of perioperative concepts such as aseptic/sterile principles and practices, infectious processes, wound healing, and creation and maintenance of the sterile field.

-SRGT 1660 INTERMEDIATE CLINICAL
+SRGT 1660 CLINICAL (INTERMEDIATE)

-Prerequisites: READ 0302 (R2); ENGL 0302 (W3); MATH 0303 (M2); enrollment in the Surgical Technology program; and successful completion of first semester courses.
+Prerequisites: READ 0302; ENGL 0302; MATH 0303; enrollment in the Surgical Technology program; and successful completion of first semester courses

-Corequisite: SRGT 1441
+Co requisite: SRGT 1441

-A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts in the Operating Room, Day Surgery & Clinics.
+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.